 Contact the local GPAA chapter (Gold Prospecting Association of America) to find out where to obtain tools for prospecting, i.e., prospecting supplies, gold pans, metal detectors and gemstones.
 They may refer you to a local member who can let you try “backyard sleucing” for Tennessee gold and gems for a small fee.
 Check out the resources at www.TNGold.com.

-You can also pan for gold at The LOST SEA off Highway 68 just south of Sweetwater, TN and Exit 60 off I-75 between Chattanooga and Knoxville.
+You might also be able to pan for gold at The LOST SEA off Highway 68 just south of Sweetwater, TN and Exit 60 off I-75 between Chattanooga and Knoxville.
 In addition to the largest underground lake in North America, these folks have a regular pioneer village and General Store on hand where you can discover gold in many forms.
-They also have an authentic mining sleuce on site for visitors
+They used to have have an authentic mining sleuce on site for visitors, but I would advise you to call ahead to make sure before making the trip.